by Rosemarie Tremblay-LeMay MD FRCPC

-The blood contains many different types of cells.
-These cells include immune cells and red blood cells (RBCs).
+Red blood cells (RBCs) are a specialized type of blood cell.
 RBCs are responsible for carrying oxygen from your lungs to the rest of your body and carrying carbon dioxide back to the lungs.
 They hold on to oxygen and carbon dioxide using a specialized protein called hemoglobin.

 Extra iron is stored in a specialized protein called ferritin.
 The amount of ferritin will change as the amount of iron in your body changes.
 For example, a person with low levels of iron in their body will have low levels of ferritin in their blood.

-Hemolytic anemia is a condition where the body produces antibodies that recognize and stick to red blood cells.
-Immune cells see the antibody-covered red blood cells and attack them.
-Red blood cells damaged in this attack will be either removed in the spleen or liver or destroyed in the blood.
+Red blood cells damaged by the immune system in hemolytic anemia will be either removed in the spleen or liver or destroyed in the blood.
 This process is called immune hemolysis.

 Autoimmune hemolysis can be caused by the immune system damaging a normal part of the body.
 This is called an autoimmune reaction.
 Similarly, the antibodies that stick to RBCs can be called autoantibodies.